Xilinx/video-sdk/CONTRIBUTING.rst

 ..
   ------------

+  © Copyright 2020-2022 Xilinx, Inc.
-  © Copyright 2020-2023, Advanced Micro Devices, Inc.
+  © Copyright 2022, Advanced Micro Device, Inc.

   Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at